composewell/streaming-benchmarks/README.rst

-Comprehensive, carefully crafted benchmarks for streaming operations and their comparisons across notable Haskell streaming libraries including `streaming`, `machines`, `pipes`, `conduit` and `streamly` - the brand new streaming library that we published.
-We go to great lenghts to make sure that the benchmarks are correct, fair and reproducible.
+Comprehensive, carefully crafted benchmarks for streaming operations and their comparisons across notable Haskell streaming libraries including `streaming`, `machines`, `pipes`, `conduit` and `streamly`. `Streamly
+<https://github.com/composewell/streamly>`_ is a brand new
+streaming library with natural concurrency built-in and the primary motivation for these benchmarks.
+We go to great lengths to make sure that the benchmarks are correct, fair and reproducible.
+Please report if you find something that is not right.

 How to Run
 ----------